-I arrived with my friend in Hat Yai city from Krabi, it took us four hours by bus to reach the city in the evening time, we took a “Tuk Tuk” from the bus station which left us at our guest house which we already booked online.
-After spending an hour at our guest house, we went out and were surprised to see the city, it was almost silent after 9’o clock at night.
-Unlike the rest of the Thailand, this city is very quite and silent, but it’s clean & developed.
+I arrived with my friend at Hat Yai city from Krabi.
+It took us four hours by bus to reach Hat Yai city in the evening time.
+We hired a “Tuk Tuk” from the bus station which left us at our guest house which we already booked online.
+We got a guest house room in Hat Yai for only 300 Baht for two people.

-Hat Yai to Kaula Lumpur by Bus
+Hat Yai to Kaula Lumpur by Bus: The Journey

-Next morning at 8:30’o clock, we’re ready to be picked up by the bus.
+Next morning at 8:30 am, we were ready to be picked up by the bus.
 And started journey towards Kuala Lumpur.
-The famous border “Padang Besar” which is located in the Perlis state of Malaysia is just an hour away from Hat Yai, we reached there exactly after one hour.
+The famous border “Padang Besar” which is located in the Perlis state of Malaysia is just an hour away from Hat Yai.
+We reached there exactly after one hour.

 The bus waits for all passengers at the border, and the luggage is also scanned for security purpose.
 At the immigration counter, there is a separate line for foreigners and separate line for locals who hold permanent border cards.
 Anyways, the process was just easy and smooth, and it took around 30 minutes to get cleared from both the Thai and Malaysian immigration.